bugzweiser13/liri-node-app/README.md

     -entries within the random.txt file need to be seporated by a "," -need to be entered in the following format <search-command>,<"search-criteria">
+    -only one entry within the .txt file operational at this time

 ***See opertional videos (title by each search) for demonstration.***